-Providing you can find it for an agreeable price, it offers something a little more than the most basic toothbrushes but isn’t loaded with unnecessary extras.
+It offers something a little more than the most basic toothbrushes.
+It isn’t loaded with unnecessary extras.

 - 2 cleaning modes

 - Reminds you when to replace the brush head